-79% of boys stated that someone had told them about girls' periods (Table 1).
-Boys could indicate they had received information from multiple sources.
-Of the subset of boys who reported they had received information, 59% received information from a health worker, 63% from school curricula, 30% from informational pamphlets like ads and posters, and 26% from the Internet.
-Girls were more likely than boys to receive interpersonal instruction on menstruation.
-90% of girls reported that someone has told them about periods, compared to 79% of boys (Table 1).
-Similarly to the boys, the most common sources of information for girls were overwhelmingly health workers (80%) and school curricula (76%).
-In sum, boys receive slightly less interpersonal and formal education than girls, but a majority of boys were taught about periods by health workers and school curricula while still in secondary school.
+Boys receive information about girls' periods from multiple sources, including direct communication (Table 1).
+Of the subset of boys who reported they had received information, 63% received information from school curricula, 59% from a health worker, 30% from informational pamphlets like ads and posters, and 26% from the Internet.
+Girls were more likely than boys to receive interpersonal instruction on menstruation (90% of girls compared to 79% of boys.
+The most common sources of information for girls were health workers (80%) and school curricula (76%).
+In sum, boys reported receiving slightly less interpersonal and formal education about periods than girls, although the majority of boys and girls receive information from multiple sources.